Factbox: Canada's political party positions ahead of Oct. 21 election

 ECONOMY - Establish a Green Venture Capital Fund to support small green businesses.

 TAXES - Hold taxation for small businesses at 9%.
 Impose a financial transactions tax of 0.2%.
-Apply corporate tax to transnational e-commerce companies like Netflix Inc (NFLX.O) and Alphabet Inc’s (GOOGL.O) Google.
+Apply corporate tax to transnational e-commerce companies like Netflix Inc and Alphabet Inc’s Google.

 DRUGS - Decriminalize all drug possession.
 Lower the federally set price of legal cannabis.
 Simplify requirements for packaging.